Henry Carroll (lawyer): Carroll of Bellevue and Dumbarton House

-Diplomatic Service and Treaty of Ghent
+Diplomatic service and Treaty of Ghent

-From August 1814 to December 24, 1814, Henry Carroll accompanied a peace commission from Colonial America to Ghent, Belgium for negotiations concerning the Treaty of Ghent seeking a cessation to the War of 1812.
-Henry was appointed courier for the delivery of the peace treaty to James Madison for ratification by Colonial America.
-On January 2, 1815, Anthony St. John Baker and Henry Carroll embarked the British sloop ship HMS Favorite in London sailing under a flag of truce to Colonial America with a distant anchoring at Sandy Hook peninsula on February 11, 1815.
+From August 1814 to December 24, 1814, Henry Carroll accompanied a peace commission from the United States to Ghent, Belgium for negotiations concerning the Treaty of Ghent seeking a cessation to the War of 1812.
+Henry was appointed courier for the delivery of the peace treaty to James Madison for ratification by the United States government.
+On January 2, 1815, Anthony St. John Baker and Henry Carroll embarked the British sloop ship HMS Favorite in London sailing under a flag of truce to the United States with a distant anchoring at Sandy Hook peninsula on February 11, 1815.
 After his arrival in Lower New York Bay, Henry boarded a post chaise granting an arrival in Washington City on February 14, 1815.
 The treaty was delivered to President Madison at a temporary Executive Mansion better known as The Octagon House.
 President Madison presented the Treaty of Ghent to the United States Senate on February 16, 1815, where the peace treaty was unanimously approved ending British impressment and the War of 1812.

-Assassination of Henry Carroll
+Killing of Henry Carroll

 In 1820, Henry Carroll resided in the Missouri Territory near Franklin, Missouri, serving as a federal registrar of public lands for the organized territory concurrently to the Missouri Compromise.
-Henry had a dispute with Richard Gentry concerning his governance of land patents and territorial revenue where his life expired on Tuesday, February 29, 1820.
+Henry Carroll had a dispute with Richard Gentry concerning his governance of land patents and territorial revenue, which led to Gentry shooting and killing Carroll on February 29, 1820.